pieceofcake2/cakephp/README.md

 - ✅ Maintain PHP 8.x compatibility
 - ✅ Fix critical bugs and security issues
 - ✅ Keep tests passing on all supported platforms
+- ✅ Support gradual migration path to CakePHP 5.x
-- ❌ Add new features (focus is on compatibility only)
+- ❌ Add new features (focus is on compatibility and migration only)

 ## License